 The College encourages applications from Junior Members for grants towards expenses incurred in relation to their academic studies.
 This might include travel to and attendance at academic conferences, and expenses incurred in respect of fieldwork and language courses.
-Procedures for study grants have changed for 2015 so applicants should read all of the following before making an application:
+Applicants should read all of the following before making an application:

 - Retrospective applications will not normally be considered.

 - Applicants must ensure that their Tutor receives their application by midday on the Wednesday one week before the College Grants Committee meeting at which it is to be considered.
 The Grants Committee meets twice per term on the dates indicated in the College Calendar 2018-19.

 - Applications will not normally be considered from students who have received more than £2500 (excluding hardship awards) during their course of study.